DanniRodrJ/DanniRodrJ/README.md

 <h3> 👩🏻‍💻 &nbsp;About Me </h3>

-- 💼 I’m currently working on my portfolio
+- 🛠️ I'm currently working on projects to expand my portfolio
-- 🎓 Studying Data Science📊 at [Henry](https://www.soyhenry.com/) and Mechanical Engineering⚙️ at [UNEXPO](https://virtualunexpo.com/)
+- 🎓 Studying Data Science📊 at [Henry](https://www.soyhenry.com/)
 - 💡 I like to explore new technologies
 - 🌱 I’m learning more about **Machine Learning** and Deep Learning
 - 💬 Ask me about **Data Engineer, Data Analytics and Machine Learning**, I am happy to help 😊
 - ☘️ In my free time I usually exercise 🏋️‍♀️, read a book 📖, watch motorsports on TV 🏎️ or play video games 🎮.
-- ✉️ You can shoot me an email at **dannielarodriguezjove@gmail.com**!
+- 📩 You can shoot me an email at **dannielarodriguezjove@gmail.com**!
 I'll try to respond as soon as I can.
-- 📄 Please have a look👀 at my curriculum for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack